mrdk/mind/doc/interpreter.rst

    Switch the interpreter to compiling mode.
 All words are now compiled, except for those that are immediate.

-.. word:: skip-whitespace  |K|

-      Read from the current stream until the character at the current position is no longer an element of :word:`whitespace`.
-If this is already the case, then do nothing.

 .. word:: state		( -- addr ) |83|, |K|

    State of the compiler.
 If the value is zero, all words are